dcsimg

 What does your TV Licence fee pay for?

-The income from the TV licence fee means all licence payers can enjoy an ever wider choice of BBC programmes and services on TV, radio and online, including:
+The income from the TV Licence fee means all licence payers can enjoy an ever wider choice of BBC programmes, and services on TV, radio and online, including:

 • Eight national TV channels plus regional TV services